-School/service/unit: University Secretary's Group

-- D. Screening Analysis

-- Does the policy or practice affect primary or high level functions of the University?

-Yes
+School/service/unit: User Services Division

-- Is the policy or practice relevant to the promotion of equality (in terms of the Public Sector Equality Duty 'needs' set out in the introduction above)?
+- D. Screening Analysis - 1.
+Does the policy or practice affect primary or high level functions of the University?
+Yes - 2.
+Is the policy or practice relevant to the promotion of equality (in terms of the Public Sector Equality Duty 'needs' set out in the introduction above)?
+No - 3.
+Is the policy or practice one on which interested parties could reasonably expect the University to have carried out an EqIA?

-No

-- 3. Is the policy or practice one on which interested parties could reasonably expect the University to have carried out an EqIA?

 Yes